Constitutum Silvestri: Council of 275 Bishops

 Like the Constitutum Silvestri, canon two moves on to the issue of the Easter calculation: 'It is prescribed to all bishops and priests that Easter should be celebrated from the 14th moon to the 21st, depending on how the Sunday shines.'
-Compare this with the Symmachian proclamation in both SK1 and SK2: 'he fixed April 22nd as a celebration.'
+Compare this with the Symmachian proclamation in both SK1 and SK2: 'he fixed April 22 as a celebration.'

 Canon four, reflecting the fact that Theodoric, the Ostrogothic king, had called the synods to try Symmachus, states that clerics may not be tried in secular courts but only by the church—the Vatican still makes this claim today in regard to the global scandal of its priests sexually abusing minors, and only requiring that allegations be reported to superiors within the Church, and not to secular authority.
 However, unlike the Symmachian canons, no mention was made of pope's being above judgment, as in SM and SX, or of the requirement for seventy-two witnesses to convict a bishop.

 Canon eight states that priests who engage in sex must perform twelve years of penance—possibly a reference to one of the three charges against Symmachus for having improper relations with women.
 Canon eighteen prohibits a pope from designating his successor—something Symmachus had done following his contested election with Laurentius, allegedly to prevent such a situation from arising again.

 The remainder of the canons in the LK version of the fictitious Council of Sylvester, in keeping with the post-Nicene theme, mostly reiterate the Nicene canonical promulgations.
-However, in another stark difference to the Symmachian version, though it states Constantine called the Council, in the Laurentian version he did not sign off on the issued canons, he just approved them.
+However, in another stark difference to the Symmachian version, though it states Constantine called the council, in the Laurentian version he did not sign off on the issued canons, he just approved them.

 Authorship

 Wirbelauer speculates that the authors of SK1 and SK2 were two different people, though the 'linguistic unity' across the five Symmachian forgeries indicates one person wrote them all, and that the authors of both versions worked in the 'Roman chancellery' despite Townsend's point on the shockingly bad Latin.

 Scholars speculate that Ennodius was the author of at least one of the Symmachian versions.
-One of the strongest attestations of the role Ennodius played, comes from Pope Gregory VII himself who writes in principal twenty-three of his Dictatus papae, which specifically mentions the fictions surrounding Symmachus:
+One of the strongest attestations of the role Ennodius played, comes from Pope Gregory VII himself who writes in principle twenty-three of his Dictatus papae, which specifically mentions the fictions surrounding Symmachus:

 Regarding the Council of 275 Bishops, scholars think it may have been written by Dionysius Exiguus, or as Wirbelauer suggests, if not him then someone close to him.
 Townsend notes that the canons expressed in the Symmachian forgeries were not included by Dionysius in his collection compiled shortly after 502, which would make sense for him to exclude them if he was indeed the author of, or associated with the faction, that created the Laurentian forgeries.